phrutis/wif500/x64/Release/questions.md

 There is a video in which there is a similar key.</br>
 There are errors in the video that make the key impossible to find.<hr>

-I have a RTX 3060 TI card, and I have a low speed, how can speed up the search.</br>
+I have a RTX 3060 TI card, and I have a low speed, how can speed up the search?</br>
 In the new drivers for ```30xx Ti```, ```20xx Ti```, a limiter is installed that slows down the speed by half.</br>
 You need to download the old driver from six months ago.
 496.13</br>
-Delete the new driver, install the old driver, the speed will increase.</br>
+Delete the new driver, install the old driver, the speed will increase x2</br>
 After searching, you can install new drivers.<hr>

 I have many GPUs.
 How to start?</br>